Why is this important?

 Existing Maryland Employer:

-• You'll find your Unemployment Tax Rate in the “Contribution Rate” box on the Unemployment Insurance Tax Rate Notice you receive from the Maryland Department of Labor.
-You can also look it up online here.
+- You'll find your Unemployment Tax Rate in the “Contribution Rate” box on the Unemployment Insurance Tax Rate Notice you receive from the Maryland Department of Labor.
+You can also find your Maryland unemployment tax rate online.
 Employers typically have a rate between 0.3% to 7.5%, with a wage base of $8,500

 New Maryland Employer: Register with Maryland Tax Connect